daniyalha33/inbracket_ai/README.md

 ## Custom Dataset

-- If using dental mesh data:
+- If using dental mesh data: and want to use custom dataset use diffusion based augmentation which will create mesh data and increase you dataset.

   - Adhere to the data name format(casename_upper.obj or casename_lower.obj).
   - All axes must be aligned as shown in the figure below.
 Note that the Y-axis points towards the back direction(plz note that both lower jaw and upper jaw have the same z-direction!).